Strategy

 The climate targets and the related political and financial instruments steer investments towards energy systems based on low-emission and renewable energy.
 The energy transition is also driven by competitive energy production technologies, especially wind and solar power, which enable a cost-effective transition towards low emissions.
 The climate targets and renewable and local energy are also linked to energy self-sufficiency, and renewable energy sources can be used to end or reduce dependence on imported fossil fuels.

 Energy and electricity production will be increasingly based on renewable energy sources, which means local and decentralised but also weather-dependent production.
 A sustainable and effective energy system calls for investments in energy production plants and transmission grids, as well as short- and long-term energy storage systems.
-Electricity production based on renewable energy enables the energy transition in other sectors through electrification and green hydrogen: the electrification of transport calls for charging infrastructure, emissions from industrial processes are cut through electrification or by using hydrogen instead of coal, and various heat pump solutions are used for heating buildings.
+Electricity production based on renewable energy enables the energy transition in other sectors through electrification and green hydrogen.
+The electrification of transport calls for charging infrastructure, emissions from industrial processes are cut through electrification or by using clean hydrogen instead of fossil fuels, and various heat pump solutions are used for heating buildings.
 In addition, industrial processes are being made more energy- and resource-efficient.

 Energy systems and various end users – industry, transport and heating – will be even more closely linked together.
 The effective and reliable transfer of data between different sectors plays a key role in controlling, optimising and developing systems smartly and effectively.
 The up-to-date and reliable data transfer infrastructure of society is a key enabler of the energy transition, and its significance is highlighted during crises.